xylu-1115/cs144-2023/labs.md

 start sending again.

     This is the **only** special case behavior your implementation should have for the case of a zero-size window.
-The TCPSender shouldn’t actually remember a false window size of 1.
+The TCPSender shouldn't actually remember a false window size of 1.
 The special case is only within the push method.
 Also, N.B. that even if the window size is one, the window might still be **full**.
 2. `std::optional<TCPSenderMessage> maybe_send();`

-    This is the TCPSender’s opportunity to actually send a TCPSenderMessage if it wants to.
+    This is the TCPSender's opportunity to actually send a TCPSenderMessage if it wants to.
 3. `void receive( const TCPReceiverMessage& msg );`

     A message is received from the receiver, conveying the new left (= ackno) and right (= ackno + window size) edges of the window.
 The TCPSender should look through its collection of outstanding segments and remove any that have now been fully acknowledged (the ackno is greater than all of the sequence numbers in the segment).

-4. `void tick( const size_t ms_ since_last_tick ):`
+4. `void tick( const size_t ms_since_last_tick ):`

     Time has passed — a certain number of milliseconds since the last time this method was called.
 The sender may need to retransmit an outstanding segment.